Epic 7 Day Summer Vacation Package with the Inside the Volcano Tour & Jokulsarlon Glacier Lagoon

 Day 7

-Sadly, your last day in Iceland has arrived.
-When you feel ready to leave, you will hop aboard an airport shuttle and take one last ride through the charred and desolate lava fields of Reykjanes peninsula to Keflavík International Airport.
+Your final day in Iceland has arrived, but there’s still time to make the most of it!
+When it’s time to leave, you’ll hop aboard an airport shuttle for one last scenic ride through the otherworldly lava fields of the Reykjanes peninsula before arriving at Keflavik International Airport.

 Read more